mcascone/boomerang-plugin/README.md

 My intention is to use the manual very much as a requirements document; to code this plugin to behave as close to the physical original as I can, with my limited time and knowledge of the programming domain of this code.

 In the future it could be considered to add features or modify the behavior in ways that may show themselves to be useful.
-For now, i am not thinking too much about improvements.
+For now, I am not thinking too much about improvements.

 ### MIDI Concerns, Switch Types, and the UI

-The original device uses momentary switches, and has no MIDI capability.
-Due to the way the software identifies switch presses, the plugin will use latching switches, and will have MIDI capability.
+The original device uses momentary switches and has no MIDI capability.
+Due to the way the software identifies switch presses, the plugin will use latching switches and will have MIDI capability.

 The software runs the "a parameter has changed, go check it out" script on any change of the switch state.
 But then it checks the state and status of _every_ switch.
 So we have to keep a state of every switch and only act if the state has changed.

 We work with the assumption of a physical device, that only one button will be pressed at a time.

-The other factor to consider is how the MIDI messages are sent and recieved.
+The other factor to consider is how the MIDI messages are sent and received.
 I use a [Paint Audio MIDI Captain, which is highly programmable](https://paintaudio.com/products/midi-captain-std-vesion-black), but has no way of knowing the state of the software device.
-As far as I know there is no way for this pedal to _recieve_ MIDI messages from the software.
+As far as I know, there is no way for this pedal to _receive_ MIDI messages from the software.
 Other, more expensive pedals do have this capability.
 [I am including the configuration file for the pedal as a reference,](midi/page2.txt) but you may have to build your own depending on your hardware.

-To that end, I have tried to make the plugin buttons and LEDs behave as they would on the phyical device, without considering the MIDI aspect.
+To that end, I have tried to make the plugin buttons and LEDs behave as they would on the physical device, without considering the MIDI aspect.
 On the other hand, you have to understand how the device will behave when configuring your MIDI controller.

 Another way of looking at it is that the physical switches all appear to be momentary switches, but some features act as if they are latching on/off, like the record and play buttons; others like the once and stack buttons act as momentary switches.